-The changing nature of the environment (be it shifts in wind direction, varying meteorological conditions, the release of single or multiple sources, plume dispersion etc) can also be simply and easily adjusted as the training exercise goes on.
+The changing nature of the environment (shifts in wind direction, varying meteorological conditions, the release of single or multiple sources, plume dispersion etc) can also be simply and easily adjusted throughout the exercise.

-The data that is collected can then be exported at the conclusion of the exercise to identify errors, evaluate student performance and maximise learning opportunities.
+The data can then also be exported at the end of the exercise to help identify errors, evaluate student performance and maximize learning opportunities.

 Hands-on CBRNe training

 Building familiarity and confidence in the use of equipment is a vital element of effective CBRNe training.

 When setting up an exercise using either PlumeSIM or PlumeSIM-SMART, instructors can select the exact equipment that they want to be used in a given scenario, they can allocate specific items of equipment to individual team members and they can simulate all the possible errors that the trainee might make when using their equipment.

 From a maintenance perspective, replacing the use of actual detectors with their simulator equivalents offers tangible benefits - removing the need to calibrate, maintain or repair vital equipment and keeping real devices free from the risk of wear and tear.

 There may be some cases where a subscription-based training solution is a better option than purchasing a CBRNe simulator training system outright.

 With a subscription service, CBRNe trainers have the flexibility to access the exact training that they need, when they need it, enabling them to plan a clear training budget and to spread the cost over a specific time-frame.